EmbraceLife/LIE/README.md

 1. how to prepare data after downloaded from kaggle? [fast.ai.wiki](http://wiki.fast.ai/index.php/Lesson_2_Notes#Preparing_the_Data)

-1. why we need save weights other than save model?
+1. (todo) why we need save weights other than save model?
 	- Answer: with save, load empty model, save and load only weights, we can load weights to the same or even a different model [keras doc](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model)

 1. how to submit to kaggle using `keras.predict_generator` and `FileLink`: [wiki](http://wiki.fast.ai/index.php/Lesson_2_Notes#Submitting_Results)